PEM Presents

 Included with admission

 Join us for a presentation and reception celebrating the 2025 Artists for Humanity Fellows.
-These multidisciplinary artists will share new works made over the course of their fellowship in response to their own sustainability research and their preview of Andrew Gn: Fashioning the World, opening September 13 at PEM.
+These multidisciplinary artists will share new works made over the course of their fellowship in response to their own sustainability research and a look into Andrew Gn: Fashioning the World.

 THEATRE